pivotal/docs-tap/getting-started/config-supply-chain.hbs.md

       - Docker Hub has the form `"my-dockerhub-user/build-service"` or `"index.docker.io/my-user/build-service"`.
       - Google Cloud Registry has the form `"gcr.io/my-project/build-service"`.

-    >**Note:** Add any unsigned image that must run in your namespace to the previous policy.
+    >**Note** Add any unsigned image that must run in your namespace to the previous policy.
     For example, if you add a Tekton pipeline that runs a gradle image for testing, you need to add `glob: index.docker.io/library/gradle*` to `spec.images.glob` in the preceding code.
 If you relocated the Tanzu Application Platform images to your own registry,